How To Care For Your Nursing Pads

 For most women, 2-3 pairs of LANACare woolen nursing pads are all you’ll ever need.

-You do not need to wash the pads before wearing them the first time.
-The natural lanolin content keeps them clean.
+You do not need to wash the pads before wearing them the first time - they can be worn right out of the package.
+The natural lanolin content provides anti-bacterial properties.

 When your pads feel wet, or at least daily, let them air-dry while wearing a second pair.
 Placing them over a mild heat source, such as a mildly warm radiator or on top of a running dryer, will hasten the drying process.
 If you live in a humid climate, the use of a dry heat source is especially important, since drying time will take longer.
 Occasional sterilizing is recommended, especially if you live in a humid climate. (see below – Sterilizing Your Pads).

 As the wool absorbs the moisture of your breast milk, the natural lanolin of the wool is converted to lanolin soap, which cleanses away bacteria and removes any odors.
 The pads do not need to be washed each time they become wet.
 The lanolin in the wool cleanses away the bacteria as the wool dries.
-After the pads have dried, prior to wearing, rub the pads between your knuckles to remove excess dried milk.
 After a period of use, depending on how much you leak, you’ll notice the pads begin to feel “stiff” towards the center.
 This is a sign they will need to be washed.
 On average, this is every couple weeks.

 Wash As Follows

-Wash by hand in lukewarm water with LANACare Lanolin Soap to replenish the lanolin content of the wool.
+Wash by hand in lukewarm water with LANACare Lanolin Soap/Wool Wash to replenish the lanolin content of the wool.
 Use just enough soap to keep the water mildly sudsy.
 Swish the pads gently in the water, then let them soak in the sudsy water for 5-10 minutes.

 Rinse in lukewarm water.
 Always use lukewarm water when washing and rinsing wool.
 Both hot and cold water can shock the wool fibers, resulting in shrinking and felting of the wool.